cloudfauj/cloudfauj/README.md

 Automated Infrastructure provisioning in your own cloud

 TODO

+- revisit: we may not need the whole app logs command & its backend right now, we can just ship logs to cloudwatch

 - read up on websocket & gorilla lib

 - should app logs be from very beginning or only beginning of latest deployment?